Darion333/lol/README.md

 ### Background

-Identifying whether or not molecules are cancerous is a very important task since many of them are used in various scientific studies and research.
-PAH molecules, or Polycyclic aromatic hydrocarbons are molecules that are made up of multiple carbon rings.
-While many PAH molecules are cancerous, others are not, highlighting the importance of knowing which molecules are which when used in research or experiments.
+Identifying cancerous molecules is crucial for scientific research, especially when these molecules are used in various studies.
+Polycyclic aromatic hydrocarbons (PAHs) are molecules formed by multiple carbon rings.
+While some PAH molecules are carcinogenic, others are not, underscoring the necessity of distinguishing between them in research settings.

-Using a fundamental concept of chemistry, that similarly structured molecules will have similar properties, we can create a machine learning model that will compare the strucutures of given PAH molecules with other already classified molecules in order to determine which are cancerous.
+Leveraging a fundamental principle in chemistry—where molecules of similar structures exhibit similar properties—we can develop a machine learning model to classify PAH molecules.
+This model will compare the structures of unknown PAHs with those of molecules that have already been classified, predicting their carcinogenic potential.

-This code will use outside external models such as PubChemPy and Rdkit in order to first store the molecule name as a SMILES (Simplified molecular-input line-entry system) string which will then be converted into array (Morgan fingerprint), a process that is vital since we are unable to only use the name of the molecule stored as a string in the code.
+We will use external libraries such as PubChemPy and RDKit.
+These tools will first represent the molecular structures as SMILES (Simplified Molecular Input Line Entry System) strings.
+The SMILES strings will then be converted into Morgan fingerprints, an array format that represents a molecule's structure in binary.
+This conversion is critical, as the molecular names stored as strings are insufficient for computational processing.

 ## Code: